Our Campaign intends to fill this gap.

 MERELY, THE PUBLIC!

-Ask just about anyone who is not in education “do you know what Social and Emotional Learning is?” and you will get a blank stare.
+Ask just about anyone who is not in education “do you know what emotional intelligence learning or social-emotional learning are or consist of” and you will get a blank stare.

 In this wasteland of no awareness by most parents and the general public of the very existence of these game-changing tools, there is little to no demand or pressure on schools to implement them.

-The Big EQ Campaign intends to be the first-ever mass advertising, marketing and organizing campaign whose sole goal is that every school include in its curriculum the development of students’ and teachers’ social and emotional intelligence and skills.
+The Big EQ/EQuip Our Kids!
+Campaign intends to be the first-ever mass advertising, marketing and organizing campaign whose sole goal is that every school include in its curriculum the development of students’ and teachers’ social and emotional intelligence and skills.

 In fact, we are happy to make the argument that, beyond the beautiful upside for all schools, no mission out there is more important to the long-term overall public good than elevating the human capacity to deal in a healthy way with ourselves and others.